remix-run/react-router/packages/react-router/docs/api/Redirect.md

 ## to: string

 The URL to redirect to.
+Any valid URL path that [`path-to-regexp`](https://www.npmjs.com/package/path-to-regexp) understands.
+All URL parameters that are used in `to` must be covered by `from`.

 ```js
 <Redirect to="/somewhere/else"/>